jamesdanielwhitford/sentry-shopify/fourth.md

 The feedback widget serves as your direct connection to customer experience issues.
 When users encounter problems during their shopping journey, they can immediately report issues while the context is fresh, and Sentry automatically associates their feedback with the technical data needed for debugging.

-## Setting up the checkout error scenario
+## Setting up the complex checkout flow scenario

-Now we'll create a realistic checkout failure that demonstrates how session replay connects user frustration with technical root causes.
-This scenario simulates a shipping rates API that takes too long to respond and then fails completely, creating the kind of checkout abandonment issues that directly impact ecommerce revenue.
+Now we'll create a comprehensive checkout flow that demonstrates how session replay connects complex performance issues with user experience problems.
+This scenario simulates a realistic multi-step checkout process with multiple potential failure points, performance bottlenecks, and proper instrumentation to show how technical issues cascade into user frustration.

-We need to properly modify the existing `snippets/cart-summary.liquid` file without breaking its Liquid template structure.
-The key is to enhance the existing checkout button and add our error simulation logic after the existing stylesheet section.
+Modern ecommerce checkout flows involve multiple services working together: inventory validation, tax calculation, shipping rates, discount application, payment processing, and order creation.
+When any of these steps fails or performs slowly, users experience checkout abandonment without understanding why.
+Our implementation creates a realistic scenario where multiple services can fail independently, helping demonstrate how Sentry's unified monitoring reveals the complete picture.

 ### Step 1: Modify the Existing Button Structure